 For a dense lighting look, start at the bottom of the tree and wrap the lights around the trunk to the top.
 Work your way back down the tree, laying the lights towards the outer branches.
 If you have gone for extra lights, you might have enough to do a third trip around the tree.

-You'll also need to decide on the colour scheme of your Christmas fairy lights: choose warm white or copper string lights for a cosy, traditional look, or cool white fairy lights for a more contemporary or Scandi scheme.
-Multi-coloured fairy lights will instantly make your tree look jolly, even with minimal decorations.
+You'll also need to decide on the color scheme of your Christmas fairy lights: choose warm white or copper string lights for a cosy, traditional look, or cool white fairy lights for a more contemporary or Scandi scheme.
+Multi-colored fairy lights will instantly make your tree look jolly, even with minimal decorations.

 Add an industrial-style glow with these LED bulb string lights from Hurn